nsidc/qgreenland/doc/what_is_qgr.md

 # QGreenland Core Download Package

-You will find the following files in the v2.0.0 QGreenland Core data package:
+You will find the following files in the QGreenland Core data package:
-* Folders containing data layers organized by topic
+* Folders containing data layers organized by topic.
+Each data layer is represented as a GeoTIFF or GeoPackage.
-* The main **qgreenland.qgs** project file
+* **qgreenland.qgs** - The main QGreenland project file for QGIS
 * **qgreenland.png** - The official QGreenland logo
 * **layer_list.csv** - A complete list of all the data layers in the QGreenland Core download package, including information about each (data source, file size, etc.).
 This file can be